* This is the Professional Version. *

 After inoculation by a sand fly, promastigotes are phagocytized by host macrophages; inside these cells, they transform into amastigotes.

-The parasites may remain localized in the skin or spread to internal organs or the mucosa of the nasopharynx, resulting in 3 major clinical forms of leishmaniasis:
+The parasites may remain localized in the skin or spread to the mucosa of the nasopharynx or disseminate to bone marrow, the spleen, the liver, and occasionally other organs, resulting in 3 major clinical forms of leishmaniasis:

 Mucosal leishmaniasis (espundia) is caused mainly by L. braziliensis but occasionally by other Leishmania sp.
 The parasites are thought to spread from the initial skin lesion through the lymphatics and blood to nasopharyngeal tissues.
 Symptoms and signs of mucosal leishmaniasis typically develop months to years after the appearance of the skin lesion.

-Visceral leishmaniasis (kala-azar, Dumdum fever) is typically caused by L. donovani or L. infantum/chagasi and occurs in India, Africa (particularly the Sudan), Central Asia, the Mediterranean basin, South and Central America, and infrequently China.
+Visceral leishmaniasis (kala-azar, Dumdum fever) is typically caused by L. donovani or L. infantum (previously called L. chagasi in Latin America) and occurs in India, Africa (particularly the Sudan), Central Asia, the Mediterranean basin, South and Central America, and infrequently China.
 Most cases occur in northeastern India.
 Parasites disseminate from the site of the sand fly bite in the skin to regional lymph nodes, the spleen, the liver, and bone marrow and cause symptoms.
 Subclinical infections are common; only a minority of infected patients develop progressive visceral disease.
-Symptomatic infection with L. infantum/chagasi is more common among children than adults.
+Symptomatic infection with L. infantum is more common among children than adults.
 Visceral leishmaniasis is an opportunistic infection in patients with AIDS or other immunocompromising conditions.

 In cutaneous leishmaniasis, a well-demarcated skin lesion develops at the site of a sand fly bite, usually within several weeks to months.
 Multiple lesions may occur after multiple infective bites or with metastatic spread.
 Their appearance varies.
 The initial lesion is often a papule that slowly enlarges, ulcerates centrally, and develops a raised, erythematous border where intracellular parasites are concentrated.
 Ulcers are typically painless and cause no systemic symptoms unless secondarily infected.
 Lesions usually heal spontaneously after several months but may persist for years.
 They leave a depressed, burn-like scar.
 The course depends on the infecting Leishmania sp and the host’s immune status.